OliHickie/band_project/assets/readme.md

 Changed Nav bar location and added logo to nav bar.
 Kept Nav items to the left as didnt look right when centered and having logo on left. photo icons was displaying above fixed nav bar - changed z-index to 100.
 As index.html doesnt have a page heading, the picture was disappearing.
 In order to keep using grouped css, i just added some inline styling.
+Changed the format of the contact page to include a form.